A A +A

 It is important to identify and monitor babies at risk of severe jaundice.
 Early detection of babies with jaundice needs to be done to ensure early and appropriate intervention.

-What else can be done for babies who had suffered severe jaundice?
+What else can be done for babies who have suffered severe jaundice?

-All babies with high bilirubin level (20 mg/dL or higher) should be followed up in a paediatric clinic to check on the hearing and development.
+All babies with high bilirubin level (20 mg/dL or higher) should be followed up in a pediatric clinic to check on hearing and development.
 Some babies may need to be referred to the audiology department for a hearing test to exclude high tone deafness.

 Brain damage due to severe jaundice (kernicterus} should be prevented.
 If it happens, the child should be referred to a multi-disciplinary team for rehabilitation.